Allergies During Pregnancy : Causes, Signs & Prevention

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Allergies are very common during pregnancy and many women suffer from them.
+Allergies are very common during pregnancy, and many women suffer from them.
 A previous history of allergy may or may not be an influencing factor in deciding the occurrence of various types of allergies during pregnancy.
-On the other hand, pregnancy can alleviate an expecting mother form her existing allergic problems too.
+On the other hand, pregnancy can alleviate an expecting mother’s susceptibility to existing allergic problems.
 The common types of allergies that expecting mothers experience are skin allergies, allergic rhinitis, eye allergies, etc.

-An understanding of the various causes and treatment options for allergies that occur during pregnancies, can greatly help in identifying and treating it effectively.
+An understanding of the various causes and treatment options for allergies that occur during pregnancies can greatly help in identifying and treating them effectively.

 Are Allergies Common in Pregnancy?

 Allergies are very common during pregnancy, and about 25% of pregnant women experience seasonal or food allergies during the time.
 They usually resort to natural home remedies to treat moderate levels of allergy.
 However, with severe forms, over-the-counter anti-histamines are used to regulate the body’s allergic responses.

 There is no single attributable cause of an allergy during pregnancy.
 General hypersensitivity towards non-allergic substances like pollen or mould, which usually do not trigger an allergic reaction, is attributed to the mother’s genetic predisposition.
 Studies have also shown that repeated exposure to allergens early on in their life regulates the sensitivity to particles around them.
 Surrounding weather conditions also have a major influence in triggering allergies like hay fever and rhinitis during pregnancy.